f-roof/.github/profile/README.md

 - T40 profiles.
 - L40 profiles.
 - Solar panels.
 I utilized *Hyundai 485W*.
 - Rectangular gutters (filled with soil for plants).
-I used [Lindab RTRA](https://www.lindab.com/Catalog/building-products/rainwater-systems/gutter/gutter-rectangular/rtra/?sort=popularity&display=16&page=1).
+I made them by myself from metal sheets.
 - Roof tiles and some wooden boards (if you do not have enough solar panels or gutters).
-- 2 wooden boards of 4500x140x40 (used as steps at the end of the gutters).
+- wooden boards of 4500x140x40 (used as support for gutters).
 - Screws (M8x100, M8x60, etc) (stainless steel), auto-drilling screws.
 - M8 auto-lock nuts stainless steel.
 - Paint, wood varnish.